How To Dispose Of Box Spring: 6 Best Ways

 Should I get rid of my box spring?

 Even though all mattresses need a supportive foundation, certain models don’t require box springs.
 Using a box spring can cause permanent damage to some types of mattresses.
-If you’re looking for an alternative to box springs, consider platform beds or wood slat foundations.

 Additional Contents